pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 ####Shred:

-- Add gel slice and spin at max rcf for 2 mins, ..-After spin small debris that get stuck in shredder can be tapped out into collection tube.
+- Add gel slice and spin at max rcf for 2 mins,
+  - After spin small debris that get stuck in shredder can be tapped out into collection tube.
 - Add 450 ul DEPC H<sub>2</sub>O

+---
 - Elute DNA overnight at 4°C by rotating on the inteli mixer F5 60 RPM
 - Pre-chill 100% ethanol at -20°C for next day

+---

-Precipitate and recover DNA:
+####Precipitate and recover DNA:
-- Put 100% ethanol in the -80°C to 10 mins if you forgot yesterday…
+*Put 100% ethanol in the -80°C to 10 mins if you forgot yesterday…*
-- The following day, add gel debris slurry to Spin-X 0.45 uM spin filter, and spin 2 mins max speed 4°C
+- Add gel debris slurry to Spin-X 0.45 uM spin filter, and spin 2 mins max speed 4°C
 - Keep flow-through and add:
   * 2 ul Glycoblue
   * 46 ul NaOAc (4M)